bamoah30/ml_web_app_v1/Phase 2/README.md

+# ML Web App v1 — House Prices Prediction (Phase 2: Baseline Model)

 ## Phase 2 Overview

 This phase introduces the **first working model** for the app.
-The goal is to establish a **baseline regression model** that can predict house prices from structured tabular data.
-This sets the benchmark for later improvements.
+We’ll start with the **California Housing dataset** (built into Scikit-learn) for simplicity and speed.
+Later, we’ll expand to the **Kaggle House Prices dataset** for a more realistic, complex challenge.

 ---

 ## Objectives

-- Select and prepare the dataset (house prices).
+- Load and prepare the **California Housing dataset**.
-- Perform basic preprocessing:
+- Perform basic preprocessing (handle missing values, encode features, scale if needed).
-- Handle missing values.
-- Encode categorical features.
-- Scale numerical features if needed.
 - Train a **baseline regression model** (Linear Regression).
-- Save the trained model using `joblib` for later integration into the Streamlit app.
+- Save the trained model using `joblib`.
-- Document model performance with simple metrics (MAE, RMSE, R²).
+- Evaluate performance with **MAE, RMSE, and R²**.

 ---